 Ugly but essential.
 Our model is a Hornby Dublo five truck crane and tool van, hauled by Fowler 0-8-0 7F 49508.

-As is the case in reality, the real stalwarts of the rail service are the unglamorous trains, such as the 2-6-0 moguls on the holiday and football specials, the 2-6-4ts on the local trains, the 2-6-2ts on the push and pull and later the D.M.U.s.
-Hornby Central is a busy station with 35 arrivals and departures every hour.
-(More if you drive the trains too fast!)
+As is the case in reality, the real rail services are the unglamorous trains, such as the 2-6-0 moguls on the holiday and football specials, the 2-6-4ts on the local trains, the 2-6-2ts on the push and pull and later the D.M.U.s.
+Hornby Central is a busy station with 35 arrivals and departures

 Sorry, there are no upcoming exhibitions.
 If you’d like us to attend an exhibition you’re organising, please contact us.